schloops1/wincraft/README.md

 # Standard wincraft screens:

 ## Generic screen:
-It's aim is to display and allow changing the state of wires (0 (off) - 255 (on)) The user chooses a redstone block and a side after which the window displays the state of the 16 wires concerned and allows the user to switch their state
+It's aim is to display and allow changing the state of wires (0 (off) - 255 (on)).
+The user chooses a redstone block and a side after which the window displays the state of the 16 wires concerned and allows the user to switch their state.

 ![alt text](./doc/generic/genericScreen.png "Generic Screen")